hummat/hummat.github.io/_posts/2020-06-09-awesome-resources.md

 ---
 layout: post
 title: Awesome Resources
 abstract: A list of awesome things on the web I've stumbled upon or have been directed to.
+Those include great (visual) explanations of complicated topics in machine learning and science in general, software tools and other fun stuff.
 tags: [learning, inspirational, awesome]
 category: resource
 update: 2020-06-10
-thumbnail: /images/awesome.jpg
 banner: /images/awesome-banner.jpg
 banner-text: Awesome Resources
 words: 857